“Labor Omnia Vincit” McKay Law

 • The Instacart shopper

-• Instacart during Period 2
+• The Instacart platform during Period 2

 • Traumatic brain injuries and concussions